 The decision making bodies are:

 • The Expert Working Group, whose role is to observe the application and implementation of the Convention and to make recommendations to the Committee of Ministers.
-Three meeting have been held to date, the first taking place on 6 March 2009 in Belgrade, Serbia; the second on 29-30 June 2009 in Ljubljana, Slovenia; the third on 19 May 2010 in Sofia, Bulgaria; the fourth on 16 September 2010 in Skopje, Macedonia and the fifth on 23-24 February 2011 in Celje, Slovenia.
+Fourteen meetings have been held to date.

 2. Implementation programme - With the support of international partners, Contracting parties are preparing the establishment of operational capabilities for full implementation of the Convention.

 3. Operational cooperation - The Convention itself provides a toolbox for operational cooperation, which should in real life start as soon as possible.

 International police cooperation requires an appropriate legal framework in order to be fully effective.
 The aim of the Convention is to adopt Schengen standards through the conclusion of a multilateral convention for the improvement of strategic police collaboration in the region.

 The Contracting Parties are strongly supported by Switzerland, the European Commission, DCAF and Liechtenstein, who secure the funding for meetings of various working groups and other implementation activities, provide recommendations and legal advice (including the drafting of protocols), and assist the Secretariat of the Convention with funds and personnel.
 These efforts enhance the Contracting Parties’ operational capabilities and help them meet the challenges of adequate cross-border cooperation.